-Apple has announced its own games subscription service: Apple Arcade.
+(Pocket-lint) - Apple has its own games subscription service as part of the App Store: Apple Arcade.

-It will offer more than 100 new and exclusive games to play across multiple platforms for one monthly fee.
-And it will be available in over 150 countries around the world.
+It offers more than 100 games to play across multiple platforms for one monthly fee, with the majority of them being "new and exclusive".

 Here then is everything you need to know about Apple Arcade.